 For press or other inquiries, please contact us at firstname.lastname@example.org

-Qadir Habib has served as Director of RFE/RL's Afghan Service since April 2019.
+Qadir Habib is Director of RFE/RL's Afghan Service, known locally as Radio Azadi.
 Previously, he was the Service’s managing editor, supervising 12 hours of daily broadcasts to millions of listeners inside the country and among the Afghan diaspora worldwide.
-He was one of the first journalists to join the Service in 2002, and has worked both at its bureau in Kabul and headquarters in Prague.
+He was one of the first journalists to join the Service in 2002 and has worked at its bureau in Kabul and RFE/RL’s headquarters in Prague.
 In his various roles, he has reported groundbreaking stories, conducted exclusive interviews with policymakers and leaders, and hosted popular talk shows on Afghanistan’s security, political, economic, and social issues.
-Habib holds a Master of Arts degree in Strategic Communication from La Salle University in Philadelphia, and a Bachelor’s degree in Mass Communication from Cairo University in Egypt.
+Habib holds a master’s degree in strategic communication from La Salle University in Philadelphia, and a bachelor's degree in mass communication from Cairo University in Egypt.

-Malali Bashir is an award winning journalist and senior editor with RFE/RL’s Afghan Service, known locally as Radio Azadi.
+Malali Bashir is an award-winning journalist and senior editor with RFE/RL’s Afghan Service, known locally as Radio Azadi.
 Bashir, who is from the greater Kandahar region, reports on a range of topics related to Afghanistan, often with a women’s rights perspective.
 She is the producer and presenter of a Pashto video and TV show about Afghans with significant achievements in the diaspora, particularly women.
 Bashir received the Afghan Professionals Network’s (APn) 2018 Aspire Award for outstanding achievement in the Media sector.
-She is also Winner of the 2015 Social Media Award in the Twitter Power User category in Afghanistan.
+She is also winner of the 2015 Social Media Award in the Twitter Power User category in Afghanistan.
 She often speaks on different issues from human rights to terrorism, peace and security, misinformation, disinformation, and extremist propaganda.
 Along with her work at RFE/RL, Bashir has written for BBC Pashto, Foreign Policy, and The Daily Times, and has edited Afghan magazines.
-Prior to her journalistic work, Malali was a Fulbright scholar at Brandeis University, Massachusetts.
+Prior to her journalistic work, Bashir was a Fulbright scholar at Brandeis University, Massachusetts.

 Abubakar Siddique is a journalist specializing in coverage of Afghanistan and Pakistan, and the editor of RFE/RL's "Gandhara" website.
 He has spent the past fifteen years researching and writing about security, political, humanitarian, and cultural issues in Pakistan, Afghanistan, and the Pashtun heartland where he was born.
 In addition to his reporting, Siddique speaks frequently at prominent think tanks in several countries, and has contributed articles, chapters, and research papers to a range of publications.
 Siddique's unique expertise is brought to bear in “The Pashtun Question: The Unresolved Key to the Future of Pakistan and Afghanistan” book.
 (London: Hurst and Company, 2014).
 Abubakar Siddique has been cited by international press, including the Wall Street Journal.

-Milos Teodorovic is Acting Director of the Balkan Service.
+Milos Teodorovic is Acting Director of RFE/RL’s Balkan Service.
 Teodorovic joined RFE /RL in 1999, and in December 2015 he became the Bureau Chief of RFE/RL’s Serbian Service.
-As a RFE/RL journalist Teodorovic received numerous awards for investigative journalism, radio and TV journalism, among which his "Gaffe of the Week" column was honored with the American Academy of Interactive and Visual Arts award (2014).
+As an RFE/RL journalist Teodorovic received numerous awards for investigative journalism, radio and TV journalism, among which his "Gaffe of the Week" column was honored with the American Academy of Interactive and Visual Arts award (2014).
 Milos also received awards from the Independent Association of Journalists of Serbia for his story on Serbian right-wing extremists (2012) and an EU investigative journalism award for his documentary on protected witnesses associated with war crimes in Serbia (2014).

 Dragan Stavljanin is a journalist with RFE/RL's Balkan Service.
 Originally based in Belgrade, he joined RFE/RL in 1999 in Prague, where he has produced analyses on Balkan-Russia relations, Balkan-EU relations, post-communist political and economic transitions and ethnic conflicts; moderated nighttime radio programs; and interviewed numerous foreign politicians and experts.
 In 2008 he authored a radio and Internet series on frozen conflicts in the Southern Caucasus.
 Stavlijanin has been interviewed about the Balkans by media in the U.S., Russia, Iran, France, Poland, the Baltic States, and in the Czech Republic.
-He holds a Ph.D and is the author of the books “Cold Peace: Caucasus and Kosovo” and “The Balkanization of the Internet and the Death of Journalists.”
+He holds a Ph.D. and is the author of the books “Cold Peace: Caucasus and Kosovo” and “The Balkanization of the Internet and the Death of Journalists.”